isomerpages/tp-virtualcampus/_events/Sports/POLITE Games (AY23 & 24).md

 ---
 ### Polytechnic-ITE Games (AY23/24)

-Heartiest congratulations to our committed student-athletes from Team Temasek, who flew the TP flag high with their strong and spirited performances at the recently-concluded Polytechnic-ITE (POL-ITE) Games 2023!
+Heartiest congratulations to our committed student-athletes from Team Temasek, who flew the TP flag high with their strong and spirited performances at the recently concluded Polytechnic-ITE (POL-ITE) Games 2023!

 Throughout the grueling but fruitful season, TP recorded a commendable haul of&nbsp;**11 Gold**, **10 Silver** and **9 Bronze** medals.
 Well done to all our sportsmen and sportswomen!